rdhakan13/ETH_Price_Predition/data/python_scripts/README.md

 #### OKLINK Chainhub

-The blockchain data acquired for the three coins through [bitinfocharts.com](bitinfocharts.com) is summarised in Table 2.
+The blockchain data acquired for the three coins through [OKLINK Chainhub](oklink.com) is summarised in Table 2.
+The data was downloaded as a CSV file straight from the graphs displayed on the website.

 **Table 1: Blockchain Data Summary**